didi/kemon/README.md

 Welcome to contribute by creating issues or sending pull requests.
 See Contributing Guide for guidelines.

 ## License
-VirtualAPK is licensed under the Apache License 2.0.
+Kemon is licensed under the Apache License 2.0.
 See the LICENSE file.